COST: $400 - EXTRA FOR LARGER VEHICLES

 EXTRA FOR LARGER VEHICLES

-This service is for neglected vehicles.
+This service is for show cars.
 2 - 3 stages of correction and spot wet sanding to remove all severe swirl marks, light to medium scratches, holograms and buffer trails and light water etching.
 In the end, you will be left with a LEGENDARY finish with deep brilliant gloss.